 Attendee emails matter just as much as signage and staffing.

-A good event check-in app will generate personalized passes and lets you send emails from your own domain.
+A good event check-in app will generate personalized passes and let you send emails from your own domain.
+See how Check-in Pax handles RSVP forms and branded confirmations →

 Step 4: Design the On-Site Experience with Check-in Flows in Mind